shack/synth/README.md

 where `Task` is a class that holds the specification and a library of operators to synthesize from; among other things.
 `synth` returns a pair of the synthesized program (or `None`) and statistics information about the synthesis process.

-The following example shows how to synthesize a 1-bit full adder:
+The following example shows how to synthesize the NAND example above.
 ```Python
 from synth.spec import Func, Spec
 from synth.synth_n import CegisLen